Code-Institute-Submissions/memory-blocks/README.md

 ### Future Features

-The following are elements that could be added to the gamne in future development
+The following are elements that could be added to the game in future development

 - The player receives bounus points for finishing the game before the timer runs out.